microsoft/verona/docs/internal/abi.md

 Any two classes that have the same methods (signature) will end up with the same offset.

 With multiple interfaces and classes implementing similar methods, this can lead to a number of gaps between offsets.
-The vtables will be compacted afterwards to minimise that.
+The vtables will be compacted (either during colouring or afterwards) to minimise that.

 ## Union Types